service-bot/pluginbot/README.md

 #### Plugin Interface
-A plugin consists of a file which can export two functions, start which decides what services a plugin should initially provide and consumer which decides how to consume services that have been provided by other plugins
+A plugin consists of a module which can export two functions (neither are required), start which decides what services a plugin should initially provide and consumer which decides how to consume services that have been provided by other plugins